 4> instruct the identified HARQ process to trigger a new transmission.

-4> if the uplink grant is addressed to CS-RNTI or the uplink grant is a configured uplink grant:
+4> if the uplink grant is addressed to CS-RNTI, or the uplink grant is a configured uplink grant, or the uplink grant is addressed to C-RNTI and configured grant is configured and activated:

 5> start or restart the ConfiguredGrantTimer, if configured, for the corresponding HARQ process when the transmission is performed.